-2G mobile internet services restored in Jammu
+Landline services partially restored in Kashmir; 2G internet back in 5 Jammu districts

-Srinagar, Aug 17: The Jammu and Kashmir administration on Saturday restored 2G mobile internet services in Jammu after days of restrictions following abrogation of Article 370.
+Srinagar, Aug 17: The Jammu and Kashmir administration on Saturday restored 2G mobile internet services in five Jammu districts and landline services in 17 exchanges of the Valley after days of restrictions following abrogation of Article 370.

 2G mobile internet services have been restored in Jammu, Reasi, Samba, Kathua, and Udhampur.
+Landline services have been restored in 17 exchanges of the Valley, news agency PTI quoted officials as saying

 However, restrictions under Section 144 will remain in force in Rajouri only between 9:00 pm to 05:00 am.
 In this regard, an order has been issued by DM Rajouri.